How To Cut Your Expenses

 4. Save on Utility Costs

 • When incandescent light bulbs burn out, replace them with LEDs.
-They cost more to buy but last longer and use less electricity, more than paying for themselves.
+They cost more but last longer and use less electricity, which means they more than pay for themselves.
 To choose the right bulb, use the lumens number, which indicates the amount of light emitted, rather than wattage, which measures the electricity used.

-• Save on your A/C bill by installing a programmable thermostat for your heating and cooling system.
+• Save on your A/C bill by installing a programmable “Smart” thermostat for the heating and cooling system.
 This enables you to change how hot or cold you keep the house when you’re not at home, saving on utility bills.
 You can set it to return to a more comfortable temperature just before you get home from the office.
-This can really help you save energy in the winter months and have a big impact.
+This can really help save energy in the winter months.

-• Lower the temperature on your water heater.
-You probably don’t need it hotter than 130 degrees Fahrenheit, so it burns unnecessary energy to keep it hotter.
+• Lower the temperature on the water heater.
+Few need it set hotter than 130 degrees Fahrenheit.
+Setting it higher burns unnecessary energy.
 Using a water heater blanket and insulating hot water pipes also saves energy.

-• Seal energy leaks in your home.
+• Seal energy leaks in the home.
 Caulk and weather-strip doors and windows that leak air.
-Seal air leaks where plumbing, ducting, or electrical wiring comes through walls, floors and ceilings.
+Seal air leaks where plumbing, ducting, or electrical wiring comes through walls, floors, and ceilings.
 Install foam gaskets behind outlet and switch plates on walls.

 • Repair leaky toilet and faucets.
 Take shorter showers.
 If it’s time for a new dishwasher or washing machine, buy one with an Energy Star rating to save water.